lampo4ka/portal-cypress-tests/README.md

 And user clicks on the login button
 Then message of an incorrect username and password should be displayed

-- Scenario: should display logo
+- Scenario: should display logo in login form
 Given user is on the login page https://wave-trial.getbynder.com/login/ When user click the logo
 Then user should be remain on login page